Skip to main content

 If you need or want that service in addition to editing, it is billed at an hourly rate of $50, pro-rated by the quarter hour after the first hour, on top of editing costs.

-Can I talk to you by telephone, Skype, Whatsapp, or Zoom?
+Can I talk to you by telephone or face to face?

-Because most of the editors working for Adirondack Editing have a workplace that is also their home, we strive to keep peaceful and quiet atmospheres which are beneficial for working.
-Therefore, Adirondack Editing does not conduct business by telephone (or Skype, etc.).
+Because AdkEd has workplaces that are also our home, we strive to keep peaceful and quiet atmospheres that are beneficial for working.
+Therefore, AdkEd does not conduct business by telephone (or any other computer-based communication system).
 When we’re editing, we give any manuscript our complete, undivided attention—without interruption.

-In addition, it is very hard for an editor to listen, process, and understand at the same time when they have to hold up their end of a conversation.
+In addition, it is very hard for an editor to listen, process, and understand at the same time when we have to hold up our end of a conversation.
 As much time is spent clarifying as the phone call takes.
 We’d rather just cut out the “middleman” of the phone call and go straight to email.

 Will my material be shared with anyone else?

-All material submitted will be held in strict confidentiality and no physical copies of your work will be made.
+All writing submitted will be held in strict confidentiality and no physical copies of your work will be made.
 Manuscripts, both before and after editing, and samples are kept in computer storage for some time.
-Please be assured that your work will not be distributed to anyone except an authorized editor working for Adirondack Editing.
+Please be assured that your work will not be distributed to anyone except an authorized editor working for AdkEd.

 How do I submit my material to you?

-Simply email your manuscript to Adirondack Editing as a .doc or .docx attachment.
+Simply email your manuscript to AdkEd as a .doc or .docx attachment.
 Documents generated in other platforms, such as Open Office, will be converted to .doc files.

 Editing in Google Docs is strongly discouraged due to the slowness and lack of standard editing tools.
 It may be considered, but additional charges will apply.
 Please contact us for more details.